 7 Best Golf Rangefinders Under 300 In 2021

 To save you some time, we have looked at many golf rangefinders.
 After thorough research, we have chosen the 7 of the best golf rangefinders under $300.
 Read on below to look through our reviews.

-One of the best rangefinders in the market, the Callaway 350TL is one of the easiest rangefinders to use.
+One of the best rangefinders in the market, the Callaway 300 is one of the easiest rangefinders to use.
 It is also one of the cheapest rangefinders available on Amazon.

-Callaway isn’t an old name when it comes to golf accessories, but the 350TL is a great model.
+Callaway isn’t an old name when it comes to golf accessories, but the 300 is a great model.

 We have picked this model for our list for its simplicity and price.
-The 350TL is a laser-guided rangefinder.
-This can measure distances accurately up to 1000 yards away with a margin of error of less than a yard.
+The 300 is a laser-guided rangefinder.
+This can measure distances accurately up to 1000 yards away with less than a yard margin of error.
 It is a sloped rangefinder.